wcfrobert/wthisj/README.md

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_{vx} M_{sc,x} c_y}{J_{cx}} \pm \frac{\gamma_{vy} M_{sc,y} c_x}{J_{cy}}$$

 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
+However, this statement dissappeared in the latest report (ACI 421.1R-20).
 I'll leave the engineering judgement to the reader.

-We now have all the pieces to calculate the punching shear stress.

-**What About Allowable Shear Capacity?**

-I've written in great length about how to determine the shear stress **demand**.
-But what about allowable shear **capacity**?
-Sadly, I will not be covering capacity in detail here.
-Calculating punching shear capacity is left as an exercise for the reading; wthisj will not calculate it.
-Please refer to the building code for more detail.
-In general, the allowable shear stress ranges from $2\sqrt{f'_c}$ to  $4\sqrt{f'_c}$

-### 2.0 Background Info on J

-### 3.0 Elastic Method

-### 4.0 Numerical Approximation with wthisj

-### 5.0 Other Nuances